 Where to Learn More

-To find out more about the physical therapy industry, be sure to check out a new report by Marketdata titled U.S. Physical Therapy Clinics: An Industry Analysis.
+To find out more about the physical therapy industry, be sure to check out a report by Marketdata titled U.S. Physical Therapy Clinics: An Industry Analysis.

 This 71 page report includes the following information: